 Acidity refers to an element of coffee flavor that typically registers as liveliness on the tip of your tongue.
 For example, coffee with low or no acidity tastes dull, like flat soda, while high acidity coffees have a sharp, effervescent quality that enhances their flavor.

 Aroma is the distinctive pleasant fragrance of freshly brewed coffee.
 Aroma influences subtle aspects of the coffee’s taste.
 Some descriptions of aroma include nutty, smoky, grassy, complex, or earthy.
 The aroma is most noticeable and complex soon after brewing when the essential oils in the coffee have just been released.

 A Barista is someone who is professionally trained in preparing coffee drinks, particularly, espresso, espresso shots, and espresso-based drinks such as lattes and cappuccinos.

 Bitter coffee has a sharp or harsh flavor that is generally considered to be unpleasant.

-Bland coffee has very little flavor that can be described as “pale”.
-Under-extraction can cause coffee to be bland when there is too little coffee used to make the brew, or the grounds were too course for the flavor and aroma to be properly extracted.
+Bland coffee has a very little flavor that can be described as “pale”.
+Under-extraction can cause coffee to be bland when there is too little coffee used to make the brew, or the grounds were too coarse for the flavor and aroma to be properly extracted.